chatwoot/docs/docs/self-hosted/deployment/storage/supported-providers.md

 ### Using Amazon S3 Compatible Service

-Use s3 compatible service such as [DigitalOcean Spaces](https://www.digitalocean.com/docs/spaces/resources/s3-sdk-examples/#configure-a-client), Minio.
+To use an s3 compatible service such as [DigitalOcean Spaces](https://www.digitalocean.com/docs/spaces/resources/s3-sdk-examples/#configure-a-client), Minio etc..

 Configure the following env variables.